iSoron/uhabits/README.md

-* **Translate the app into your own language.** If you are not a native English speaker, and would like to see the app translated into your own language, please join our [open translation project at POEditor][poedit].
+* **Translate the app into your own language.** If you are not a native English speaker, and would like to see the app translated into your own language, please join our [open translation project][poedit].
 If the translation is already completed, you are also very welcome to join and proofread it.

 * **Write some code.** If you are an Android developer, you are very welcome to